 At a Glance

 Judge Contreras granted our motion to dismiss the case in the district court on February 4, 2019.
 Plaintiffs appealed to the D.C.
 Circuit Court of Appeals on March 5, 2019 and filed a complaint in the D.C.
 Superior Court on March 11, 2019.
 Defendants filed anti-SLAPP motions and motions to dismiss in the D.C.
 Superior Court on May 6, 2019.
-A hearing on the anti-SLAPP motions and motions to dismiss is scheduled for July 17, 2019 in D.C.
+A hearing on the anti-SLAPP motions and motions to dismiss was held on July 17, 2019 in D.C.
 Superior Court.

 Bronner v.
 Duggan is a case filed by four American Studies Association (ASA) members against the ASA and ten individuals following the organization's passage of a resolution to endorse and honor the call of Palestinian civil society for a boycott of Israeli academic institutions.
 This case is part of the Center for Constitutional Rights' efforts to support activists, academics, and organizations facing legal attacks for their advocacy on behalf of Palestinian rights.

 In December 2013, the ASA held a membership vote on the resolution in which participation was the highest in the organization's history, and 66% of members voted to endorse the resolution.
 The boycott is part of the global campaign for Boycott, Divestment, and Sanctions (BDS) against Israel, in response to violations of international law and the denial of Palestinian rights.
 Several other academic associations have also voted to join the academic boycott.